trans-k Glossary of Translation and Interpreting Terminology

 Resources for Business pages contains links to many other useful websites, including most of the organizations and products mentioned here.

-- Translator who has received accreditation from a professional institute such as the
+- In the UK a translator who has received accreditation from a professional institute such as the

-ATA.
+ITI.
 Accreditation – a requirement for association membership – is usually issued on the basis of examination and experience.
-A rough German equivalent would be
+The equivalent credential issued by the American

 staatlich geprüfter Übersetzer